Nayakan: In popular culture

 The scenes and dialogues from the film have been parodied in various films, including Dumm Dumm Dumm (2001), and Chellamae (2004).
 When stand-up comedian and television anchor Bosskey launched a quirky play titled Dada in October 2005, he named the cast after famous characters in Tamil films.
 Accordingly, Anniyan (one of Vikram's character in the film), Badshah (Rajinikanth in Baashha) and Velu Naicker (Haasan's role in Nayakan) play the central characters of a family of brothers.
 Similarly, in the 2013 comedy film Onbadhule Guru, in which the characters were named after popular protagonists of Tamil cinema, a member of the supporting cast was christened Velu Naicker.
 According to the Telugu newspaper Eenadu, Rajinikanth, after being impressed with Nayakan, requested Ratnam to write a similar script, but the project never materialised; its similarities with Pa.
 Ranjith's script for Kabali (2016) made him accept to star in the latter film.
 The famous line in the film, "Neenga Nallavara Kettavara?"
 (Are you good or bad?) was used in "The Punch Song", a song from the film, Aaha Kalyanam (2014).

-Delhi Ganesh reprises his role as Iyer, in the gangster-drama, Vendhu Thanindhathu Kaadu.
+Delhi Ganesh reprises his role as Iyer in the 2022 film Vendhu Thanindhathu Kaadu.

 Controversy

 In October 2012, coinciding with the 25th anniversary of Nayakan, Haasan published an article in The Hindu, titled "Of course Velu Nayakan doesn't dance", in which he recounted the making of the film.
-In the article, he described Srinivasan as stingy and unhappy about shooting the film in Bombay, adding that films "were a business" for him and he "wasn't interested in films as art".
-In response, Srinivasan accused Haasan of defaming him, and wrote an article titled "Living in past glory", his rejoinder to Haasan's article, in which he accused Haasan of "distorting the facts" and "undermining the contributions made by everyone."
+In the article, he described Srinivasan as stingy and being unhappy about shooting the film in Bombay, adding that films "were a business" for him and he "wasn't interested in films as art".
+In response, Srinivasan accused Haasan of defaming him, and wrote an article titled "Living in past glory" as a rejoinder, in which he accused Haasan of "distorting the facts" and undermining the contributions of others to the film.
 He also accused Haasan of interfering with the original screenplay by Ratnam to include sequences copied from The Godfather and Once Upon a Time in America.
 Srinivasan, however, concluded by writing that he was not against Haasan taking credit for the film's success, as long as it was not at his expense.